WASdev/tool.lars/README.md

 ## Getting started

-The easiest way to install LARS is directly from the Liberty Repository using `installUtility`.
-Run:

-    bin/installUtility install larsServer

-You need to customize `server.xml`.
-See [Installing LARS] (doc/INSTALL.md) for more details.
+If you don't wish to build LARS from source, follow the [Installing LARS] (doc/INSTALL.md) instructions to install the latest binary release from the [Liberty Repository] (http://www.wasdev.net/downloads), and the necessary `server.xml` customization steps.

 Start mongodb